-Let’s use the fuel system for example.
-In the case where an input circuit used to process the O2 sensors signals were to stop working, the PCM may start injecting too much or not enough fuel to the engine.
-Since it can’t understand the data coming from the O2 sensors anymore, the PCM has no idea if the engine is running rich or lean and won’t be able to keep the air/fuel ratio steady.
-If an output circuit is faulty instead, the PCM might stop sending a signal to open an injector.
-Or the PCM might not close the fuel pump circuit and no fuel will reach the injectors at all.
+Let’s use the fuel system, for example.
+If an input circuit used to process the O2 sensors signals were to stop working, the PCM might start injecting too much or not enough fuel to the engine.
+Since it can’t understand the data coming from the O2 sensors anymore, the PCM has no idea if the engine is running rich or lean and won’t keep the air/fuel ratio steady.
+If an output circuit is faulty, the PCM might stop sending a signal to open an injector.
+Or the PCM might not close the fuel pump circuit, and no fuel will reach the injectors at all.

-As a matter of fact, if you’ve ever used a troubleshooting chart before, you’ll notice that the box “replace the PCM” is always the last one at the very end of the chart.
-That means that you should always test all the other components and circuits first and if, and only if no other problem is found, you should start suspecting a faulty powertrain control module.
+If you’ve ever used a troubleshooting chart before, you’ll notice that the box “replace the PCM” is always the last one at the very end of the chart.
+That means that you should always test all the other components and circuits first, and if, and only if no other problem is found, you should start suspecting a faulty powertrain control module.

 How To Replace A PCM

-The most important thing to remember though is that a PCM rarely breaks for no reason.
-It might have burned or blown out because of a power surge, a short circuit, water infiltration or any other reason.
-Keep in mind that replacing it without fixing the problem first will only result in blowing up a second PCM.
-Always make sure that the problem has been fixed before plugging in the new PCM or you might end up with a pretty hefty bill.
+The most important thing to remember, though, is that a PCM rarely breaks for no reason.
+It might have burned or blown out because of a power surge, a short circuit, water infiltration, or any other reason.
+Keep in mind that replacing it without fixing the problem will only result in blowing up a second PCM.
+Always make sure that the problem has been fixed before plugging in the new PCM, or you might end up with a pretty hefty bill.

 How Much Does It Cost To Replace A PCM?

-Powertrain control modules are essential to the good operation of your engine and therefore, tend to be quite difficult to troubleshoot and expensive to replace.
-Luckily, most PCM will last longer than the vehicle they are installed into.
-If you are unfortunate enough to have a problem with your control module or suspect that electrical problems on your vehicle may be related to a PCM error, you are often better to bring your car to a certified mechanic right away.
-An incorrect faulty PCM diagnostic will often end up being a lot more expensive than asking your mechanic for help anyway.
-When in doubt, it’s always cheaper to play safe and seek the help of a more experienced person and, in most cases, that person is often a trustworthy auto mechanic.
+Powertrain control modules are essential to your engine’s good operation and, therefore, tend to be quite difficult to troubleshoot and expensive to replace.
+Luckily, most PCM will last longer than the vehicle in which they are installed.
+Suppose you are unfortunate enough to have a problem with your control module or suspect that your vehicle’s electrical problems may be related to a PCM error.
+In that case, you are often better off bringing your car to a certified mechanic right away.
+An incorrect, faulty PCM diagnostic will often end up being a lot more expensive than asking your mechanic for help anyway.
+When in doubt, it’s always cheaper to play safe and seek the help of a more experienced person, and, in most cases, that person is often a trustworthy auto mechanic.